 Many victims are unaware that their injuries were caused by mistakes in their medical care.
 It often takes a skilled team of doctors and lawyers to research the causes of death or injury following a medical procedure.
 While you put your trust in doctors to care for the lives of yourself and your loved ones, thousands of patients face tragedy due to lackluster care.

-If you or someone you love suffers a serious injury or death due to a medical mistake, consult with an experienced Allegheny County medical malpractice attorney at the SMA Law Group to protect your rights.
+If you or someone you love suffers a serious injury or death due to a medical mistake, consult with an experienced medical malpractice lawyer at SMT Legal to protect your rights.
 You can call us 24/7 at 1-888-976-2529.

 Do You Have Grounds for a Medical Malpractice Claim?